practicusai/docs/docs/tutorial/data-prep-intro.md

 - Click on any cell with 12.5 in _ZN_ column
 - Select _Change Values_
-- Enter 123, click on

 ![](img/data-prep-intro/change-value-1.png)

+- Enter 100, click ok

 ![](img/data-prep-intro/change-value-2.png)

-You will see that **ALL** cells with the value 12.5 in _ZN_ column will be updated to 123
+You will see that **ALL** cells with the value 12.5 in _ZN_ column will be updated to 100

 ![](img/data-prep-intro/change-value-3.png)